 sudo sync; sudo umount -a; sudo kexec -e

-Run the below command to chose the required kernel.
+4. Run the command given below to choose the required kernel –

 sudo kexec -e

-- Install the kexec tools by running the below command.<
+1. Install the kexec tools by running this command –

 sudo apt-get install kexec-tools

-After hitting the command, you will get the below screen for the confirmation reboot using kexec-tools
+2. After hitting the command, you will get the screen shown below for the confirmation reboot using kexec-tools.

-- You will need to be sure before doing this because kexec-tools won't will the reboot command to kill the processes, syncing caches or unmounting the file system and it can incur data corruption or data loss.
+3. Before executing this command, you must be sure because kexec-tools can't use the reboot command to kill the processes, sync caches, or unmount the file system.
+It can also incur data corruption or data loss.

 Update kernel without a reboot

 It is possible to update the kernel without a reboot.
-It will be helpful for the systems that are running on a high-availability.
-Many of the Linux distribution vendors offer kernel updates without performing a reboot.
+It will be helpful for the systems running on high availability.
+In addition, many Linux distribution vendors offer kernel updates without performing a reboot.

 Red Hat Kpatch

-Red Hat offers its own kernel patching tool for Fedora, CentOS and other Debian-based systems like Ubuntu.
+Red Hat offers its kernel patching tool for Fedora, CentOS, and other Debian-based systems like Ubuntu.

-- Run the below command deploy Kpatch on RHEL7.
+- Run the command given below to deploy Kpatch on RHEL7 –

 sudo yum install kpatch